 Decide which words to study

-To decide which words to study, read through the passage and look for the words that are:
+To decide which words to study, read through the passage using 1 literal translation and 1 dynamic equivalent translation.
+Look for the words that are:

 - crucial to the meaning of the passage

 - “religious” or profound

 Study these words.
 They may or may not be repeated.

 Etymology traces the meaning of the word’s parts back to their earliest usage.
 Think of it as the history of the word’s meaning.
 For example, “etymology” comes from the Greek words etymos ( which means “true”) and logos (which means “word” or “reason”).

 When researching etymology, our aim is to find the “lowest common denominator” or the basic concept that ties all a word’s nuances together.
 But BEWARE: the etymology of a word is rarely, if ever, the current meaning of the word.
 Words change meaning over time and culture.

 Find the Strong’s number for your English word and note the etymology.
 If your word comes from some other number(s), then check the etymological information under all the appropriate number(s).
 For example, “word” in 1 John 1:1 is G3056 which comes from G3004.